bcgov/WALLY/backend/api/v1/watersheds/README.md

 ### Aspect

-There is an aspect raster to help us estimate the average aspect of a watershed.
+There are two aspect rasters to help us estimate the average aspect of a watershed.

 Because we can't take the simple average of two angles (consider that the average of 350 and 10 is 180, but you would expect the average angle to be due north), we need to use a formula to calculate the average aspect.